ganny26/AngularMod/README.md

 # AngularMod
-Template to create angular app
+Template to create angular app using Bootstrap